Pythagorean addition: Implementation

-the squares of very large or small values of $x$ and $y$ may exceed the range of machine precision when calculated on a computer, leading to an inaccurate result caused by arithmetic underflow and/or overflow.
-The hypot function was designed to calculate the result without causing this problem.
+the squares of very large or small values of $x$ and $y$ may exceed the range of machine precision when calculated on a computer.
+This may to an inaccurate result caused by arithmetic underflow and overflow, although when overflow and underflow do not occur the output is within two ulp of the exact result.
+Common implementations of the hypot function rearrange this calculation in a way that avoids the problem of overflow and underflow and are even more precise.

 If either input to hypot is infinite, the result is infinite.
 Because this is true for all possible values of the other input, the IEEE 754 floating-point standard requires that this remains true even when the other input is not a number (NaN).

-Since C++17, there has been an additional hypot function for 3D calculations: